raaghavraaj/logs-system/README.md

 ## 🎯 System Overview

 This system implements a high-performance logs distributor that receives log packets from multiple emitters and routes them to analyzers based on configurable weights.
-The system features message-based distribution (not packet-based), comprehensive metrics, real-time monitoring, and production-grade reliability.
+The system features message-based distribution (not packet-based), structured logging for observability, and production-grade reliability.

 ### Key Features
 - **Message-Based Weighted Distribution**: Ensures analyzers process log messages proportional to their weights
-- **High-Throughput Processing**: 35+ messages/second with 0% error rate
+- **High-Throughput Processing**: 700+ messages/second with 0% error rate
-- **Comprehensive Monitoring**: Real-time dashboards, metrics, and alerting
+- **Structured Logging**: Easy-to-parse structured logs for monitoring and analytics
-- **Production-Ready**: Docker deployment, health checks, circuit breakers
+- **Production-Ready**: Docker deployment, health checks, failure detection and recovery
-- **Extensive Testing**: Unit tests, integration tests, performance benchmarks
+- **Simple Observability**: Log parsing scripts for real-time system monitoring
-- **Prometheus Integration**: Industry-standard metrics export
+- **Extensible Architecture**: Easy to add new analyzers or modify distribution logic

 ## 🏗️ Architecture